REMEDY : BNSSG referral pathways & Joint Formulary

 **Living Offspring / Children

-For heterosexual and same sex couples, if either partner has any living offspring, the couple is not able to access NHS fertility services - this includes assessment.
+For heterosexual and same sex couples, if either partner has living offspring, the couple is not able to access NHS fertility services including assessment.
+For single women, if they have living offspring, they are not able to access NHS fertility services including assessment. (as stated in section A.5 of the Infertility Assessment and Treatment Policy).

 There is background information in the Infertility section of the Clinical Knowledge Summary website: